Charlotte McCullough, 30 October, 2024

 Commitment is key

 My ongoing work with G20 member constituents has brought urgent international issues to the forefront of my advocacy, with such devastating atrocities happening abroad.
-I’m fortunate to share my life with my husband, Brendan, a former war crimes investigator, and together, we remain dedicated to fighting injustice and restoring order in the world.
+I’m fortunate to share my life with my children and husband, Brendan, a former war crimes investigator, and together, we remain dedicated to fighting injustice and restoring order in the world.
 Each one of us can play a role in improving lives and communities, and that work begins with you.

-Chiou See Anderson, QUT Alumnus
+Chiou See Anderson

 QUT degree – Bachelor of Business (Class of 1993)